syncfusion-content/blazor-docs/blazor/chat-ui/templates.md

 ## Footer template

-You can use the `FooterTemplate` tag directive to customize the default footer area in the Chat UI.
-This allows users to create unique footers that meet their specific needs.
+You can use the `FooterTemplate` property to customize the default footer area and manage message send actions with a personalized design.
+This flexibility allows users to create unique footers that meet their specific needs.

 ## Timebreak template